ali8137/ecommerce-backend/README.md

       - has one-to-many relationship with Product
     - Inventory:
       - has many-to-one (or can be one-to-one) relationship with Product
-    - Category:
-      - has one-to-one relationship with Product
     - Cart:
       - has many-to-one relationship with Customer
       - has one-to-many relationship with CartItem